-- Now we are ready to paint (I will begin by making a ground tile with a grass on top)
+- Now we are ready to paint (I will begin by making a ground tile with grass on top)

-As you can see the result image is quite small (I will get to how to make it bigger at the end of the article)
+As you can see the resulting image is quite small (I will get to how to make it bigger at the end of the article)

 - Meanwhile, I repeated the same process for another 3 elements of my art (a House, a Fence, and a Tree)

 - Now it's time to combine the images, here is the final result:

-To scale the image without it losing pixelation you need to do next steps:
+To scale the image without it losing pixelation you need to do the next steps: